 48 Andrea Long Chu, Females: A Concern.
 In other words, appearance definitionally requires an audience; dressing up is a kind of communication.
 Self-expression cannot be pure, but is rather always social.
 Coverage of Lana Del Rey by indie-champion Pitchfork begins August 30th 2011 with a feature by staff writer Ryan Dombal in the magazine's "Rising" section.
 What starts out as a biographical background piece maneuvers, almost inevitably, into asking the sort of questions rock critics have long been notorious for: whether Del Rey is a "character or studio creation" versus a genuine self, whether she's been tempted by the "industry" to change her "sound or look."
 These questions, we'll see, are inappropriate-Dombal just doesn't know how inappropriate yet.

 (Can we trace the archetypal patterns of subject and object in our culture?
 Springsteen's Born To Run: a subject at its most agentic, determined to be free at any cost.
 LDR's Born To Die: an object without power, doomed to either decay or be glamorously wiped away candle-in-the-wind style.
 "Together we could break this trap" versus "The road is long, we carry on...
-Let's go get high."
-"A
+Let's go get high." $\tilde{\kappa}$ )

 The rough critical framework Dombal's questions are working out of gets called rockism, the dominant frame for pop criticism the past half-century.
 The rockist critic prioritizes sincerity over theater, rawness over polish-these being an ideological priority and its aesthetic proxy, respectively.
 He works off a dual-faceted conception of authenticity as both "personal" and "essentialist," referring respectively to an artist's truthful representation of his genuine self and the natural, "primitive," "close-to-nature" quality of his culture or society.
-Poor is more authentic than rich; industrial or urban civ less authentic than rural township.
+Poor is more authentic than rich; industrial

+49 "Said you had to leave to start your life over / I was like, no please, stay here / We don't need no money we can make it all work / But he headed out on Sunday, said he'd come home Monday / I stayed up waitin', anticipatin' and pacin' but he was / Chasing paper / Caught up in the game, that was the last I heard." or urban civ less authentic than rural township.
 Rockism is the ideology of those who "idoliz[e] the authentic old legend (or underground hero) while mocking the latest pop star; lioniz[e] punk while barely tolerating disco; lov[e] the live show and hat[e] the music video; extol the growling performer while hating the lip-syncher."
 Dombal's application of rockist standards onto the work of Del Rey, whose performance seems so obviously predicated on falsity, theater, and persona-seems bizarre to us in hindsight, but she plays ball anyway.
 She's an ex-singer-songwriter after all, a genre which Abebe notes is "allergic to pretense."

-49 &quot;Said you had to leave to start your life over / I was like, no please, stay here / We don't need no money we can make it all work / But he headed out on Sunday, said he'd come home Monday / I stayed up waitin', anticipatin' and pacin' but he was / Chasing paper / Caught up in the game, that was the last I heard."

 Rockism as a critical framework has been consistently ceding ground in the critical landscape by this point.
-Kelefa Sanneh's 2004 NTT op-ed "The Rap Against Rockism" is an early, high-profile rallying call against the (previously implicit) framework, and subsequent years witness a shifting of critical bedrock.
+Kelefa Sanneh's 2004 NYT op-ed "The Rap Against Rockism" is an early, high-profile rallying call against the (previously implicit) framework, and subsequent years witness a shifting of critical bedrock.
 The new poptimism attempts to move past the (consciously and unconsciously) racialized value judgments of rockism-that certain cultures, esp. those ethnically African, are authentically primitive, guileless, and in-touch with nature in some uncorrupted, Rousseauian sense.
 Disco, former rockist bane of effiminate hedonism,